JuanMorenoDeveloper/JuanMorenoDeveloper/README.md

 **I help developers to deliver good quality software following the best practices and applying clean code principles.**

-* 👨‍💻  Senior Java developer with 8+ years of experience in developing microservices and enterprise applications with Java / Jakarta EE using technologies such as Spring Framework, Dropwizard, EJB, JPA, JAX-WS, JAX-RS, and JSF.
-I developed multiple system integrations with Web Services SOAP and Restful APIs.
-I’m an enthusiast of best development practices like SOLID, testing, and Clean Architecture.
-I’m a user and contributor to open-source technologies.
-In my daily work, I’m a practitioner of DevOps and related tools like Docker containers, Continuous Integration, Unit Testing, and Static Code Analysis.
+* 👨‍💻  Senior Java developer with 8+ years of experience in developing microservices and enterprise applications using Java/Jakarta EE.
+Proficient in utilizing technologies such as the Spring Framework, EJB, JPA, JAX-WS, JAX-RS, and JSF.
+Developed numerous system integrations with Web Services SOAP and RESTful APIs.
+Enthusiastic about best development practices such as SOLID principles, testing, and Clean Architecture.
+Actively involved as a user and contributor to open-source technologies.
+In my daily work, I practice DevOps and employ related tools like Docker containers, Continuous Integration, Unit Testing, and Static Code Analysis.

 * 📖  I have a [personal blog](https://proitcsolution.com.ve/) where you can find content about java development.
 <br />